isabella232/auth0-grails2-spring-security-mvc-sample/README.md

 In our simple Rule above, we add `ROLE_ADMIN` to any user profiles whose email addresses are `gmail.com` and `auth0.com` domains.
 Otherwise, we only provide `ROLE_USER` role.
-Our Spring Security Sample app will read this information from the UserProfile and apply the granted authorities when checking authorization access to secured endpoints configured with Role based permissions
+Our Spring Security Sample app will read this information from the UserProfile and apply the granted authorities when checking authorization access to secured endpoints configured with Role based permissions Obviously, please modify the rule to your needs (for example the email domain you will be using etc if not gmail).

+### Inside the Application

+###### Authentication and authorization settings

 Here is our sample `Auth0SecurityConfig` entry where we specify the endpoints security settings - defined under `src/com.auth0.spring.security.mvc.Auth0SecurityConfig.java`